 Bringing together world-leading experts in polar and marine exploration in a mission to solve unanswered questions about one of the most remote and least-studied wilderness areas on our planet.
-The expedition will:

-Investigate the ice shelves around the Weddell Sea and, in particular, the Larsen C Ice Shelf from which a giant iceberg broke off in July 2017.
+Investigated the ice shelves around the Weddell Sea and, in particular, the Larsen C Ice Shelf from which a giant iceberg broke off in July 2017.

-Document the rich and little-studied marine life of the western Weddell Sea ecosystem.
+Documented the rich and little-studied marine life of the western Weddell Sea ecosystem.

 For additional educational resources about Antarctica for primary and secondary schools take a look at our Resources for schools page.